 Kevan Lannister had a strong suspicion of just who this Ser Robert really was beneath that gleaming white armor.
 A suspicion that Mace Tyrell and Randyll Tarly no doubt shared.
 Whatever the face hidden behind Strong’s helm, it must remain hidden for now.
 The silent giant was his niece’s only hope.
 And pray that he is as formidable as he appears. aDwD, Epilogue

 Robert Strong does not speak and his face is kept hidden beneath his greathelm.
-He seems not to require food or drink and does not visit the privy.
-Qyburn claims the newly appointed Knight of the Kingsguard has sworn a vow of silence, vowing never to speak until King Tommen’s enemies are dead and evil has been driven from the realm.
+He does not require food or drink and does not visit the privy.
+Qyburn claims the newly appointed Knight of the Kingsguard has sworn a vow of silence, vowing never to speak until King Tommen’s enemies are dead and evil is driven from the realm.
 Clegane definitely succumbed to Prince Oberyn’s poison.
 Qyburn assured Cersei that he had the Mountain’s head removed to be sent to the Prince of Dorne.
 It was gilded with gold, sent on its way and arrived at its destination.
 It is not known what manipulations Qyburn employed to reanimate Ser Gregor.
-Perhaps a mixture of scientific knowledge and bloodmagic, who knows?
+Perhaps a mixture of scientific knowledge and bloodmagic?
 The unfortunate women delivered to the fallen maester by Cersei probably contributed to the success of his endeavor.
 Robert Strong’s reanimation is good, but not perfect.

 Gregor’s decapitation has fans debating the possibility that Robb Stark’s head adorns his shoulders.
 I think not.
 I suggest the author shows us this resurrection in part to let us know that the dead can be raised and functional without a head.
 During Bran’s flying dream shortly before he wakes from his coma, he sees a vision of a man who in all likelihood is Robert Strong.
 We can expect the vision to be a true one because the other two apparitions are easily recognizable as Jamie and the Hound.